Amazon Canada First Novel Award 2018

 THANK YOU FOR YOUR SUBMISSION TO THE ADULT AUTHOR CATEGORY OF THE 2018 AMAZON CANADA FIRST NOVEL AWARD.

-The shortlist will be announced in April 2018 and the winner will be announced on Tuesday, May 22, 2018, at an award ceremony in Toronto attended by the city’s literary elite.
+The shortlist was announced in April 2018 and the winner was announced on Tuesday, May 22, 2018, at an award ceremony in Toronto.

 $40,000 Grand Prize